velartrill/velartrill.github.io/orig/kestrel.md

 "Nobody ever told me that!"
 I burst out.
 "Nobody ever in all my life -- you're sure about this, that this isn't just a, a Green thing?"

 "It is practically an axiom of modern psychology," Shalvan returns evenly.
-"One that is necessary to explain a wide variety of barbarian practices, such as bride raiding, and which we've found no exception to among any human race, no matter how far removed.
+"One that is necessary to explain a wide variety of barbarian practices, such as bride raiding, and which we've found no exception to among any human race, from Zyahua to Chanjesu — the Rohara of old apparently even saw fit to *enhance* it, for reasons I decline to speculate upon.
 The mechanism is very deeply embedded, clearly dating to our presentience."

 I stare at my hands.
 "Why did no one tell me this," I mumble, my eyes unfocused.
 Shalvan touches my thigh softly.